 Kansas City Royals

-KANSAS CITY, Mo.—The Kansas City Royals announced today that they have acquired left-handed pitcher Josh Taylor from the Boston Red Sox for infielder Adalberto Mondesi and a Player to be Named Later.
+KANSAS CITY, Mo.-The Kansas City Royals announced Tuesday that they have acquired left-handed pitcher Josh Taylor from the Boston Red Sox for infielder Adalberto Mondesi and a Player to be Named Later.

 Taylor, who will be 30 years old on March 2, missed the 2022 season with a back injury.
 In three seasons at the Major League level with the Red Sox from 2019-21, he pitched to a 3.69 ERA (42 ER in 102.1 IP) in 121 appearances (1 start) with 129 strikeouts (11.3 K/9).
 Taylor had a streak of 26 consecutive scoreless appearances (21.2 IP) for Boston from April 30-July 5, 2021, the longest such streak for a left-handed pitcher in franchise history.
 He pitched in 6 of Boston’s 11 postseason games in 2021, recording 3 holds and a 2.25 ERA (1 ER in 4.0 IP).

 Taylor has held left-handed batters to a .174 average (28-for-161) and .478 OPS in his career.
 He was originally signed by Philadelphia as a non-drafted free agent in 2014, then traded to Arizona in 2015.
 Boston acquired Taylor in 2018 to complete the trade that sent infielder Deven Marrero to the Diamondbacks.